sjbennett123/scottjbennett/content/toee/spells.md

 Save : Negates

-Components : V, S, M
+Components : V, S, M(a pinch of vanishing dust. )

 A shimmering ray of colorless magical energies shoots from the caster’s hand and unerringly hits the target, dodging around obstacles if necessary.
 When struck, the target saves v spell at -1.
 Failure means they forget one piece of arcane knowledge at random.
 If they have spells memorized, they forget a spell.
 If they have no spells memorized they forget a command word for an item, the name of a caster, bit of lore, rune, symbol, etc. at random, going from most important to them to least.
 The forgetting is permanent.
 Only a heal, restoration, or wish can restore the memory.
 The ray will seek out its target if they are within range and the caster saw them the round it is cast, even if they are invisible or otherwise obscured when the spell lands.
 The material component is a pinch of vanishing dust.